IanBoyanZhang/readingList/README.md

 ...

-Track of all the resources that I use to help document my growth as an Engineer, as well as to help serve as a general engineering education resource aggregator for others.
+Track of all the resources that I use to help document my growth as an engineer, as well as to help serve as a general engineering education resource aggregator for others.